smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

 ### Arrays [\[array\]]{#array label="array"}

 Arrays are the more simple way of agglomerating data into a single variable.
 SmallBASIC treats them much like the way other programming languages do.
 An array holds a number of variables which are accessed by means of the array name, and a numerical index, pretty much like a street address is a combination of the street's name, and a house number.
-To access an array member, its name is followed by the index in parentheses :
+To access an array member, its name is followed by the index in parentheses ~()~:

     hoogla(i)= boogla(250)

-will assign the value of 's 250th member to the member of with the numerical index .
+will assign the value of ~boogla~'s 250th member to the member of ~hoogla~ with the numerical index ~i~.

 Array members can be of **mixed content**, ie it's perfectly okay for one member of an array to hold a number, and for a different member of